Billionaire Oleg Deripaska is at the middle of the central crime of Trump-Russia. Is he a spy, the conspiracy’s mastermind or a double agent?

 Waldman claims Assange is a client and that at the time, he was attempting to negotiate the WikiLeaks founder’s a possible release with the DOJ.
 Waldman – like many D.C. lobbyists – is the very definition of ‘conflict of interest’ in a town where everyone is conflicted, but having Deripaska, Assange and Manafort as clients at the same time is a feat few would attempt.

-Even if Waldman is solely acting for Assange, it’s suspicious that his outreach to the WikiLeaks founder, only began after Manafort’s had ended.
+Even if Waldman were solely acting for Assange, it’s suspicious that his outreach to the WikiLeaks founder, only began after Manafort’s had ended.
 Mysteriously, both men tried to secure Assange’s release.
 Why was Deripaska so invested in this relationship?
-Is it because Deripaska is worried an Assange indictment could possibly implicate him?
+Was he worried he’d be implicated if Assange was indicted?
 It does appear Assange has been indicted under seal.

 Mastermind, secret agent or confidential source?